-- Completion of the refurbishment of Chetwynd Bridge and significant highways works to facilitate access to development at Redhill site; - Total of £16.2m spent on Preventative Footway and Carriageway works countywide; - Completion of two new schools at Parks Farm and Fradley Park Primary.
-Commencement of work at Deanslade and St Leonard's Primary relocation;
+- Total of £21.9m spent on Preventative Footway and Carriageway works countywide; - Continuation of new primary schools at Tamworth Golf Course, North of Stafford and Dunstall farm with £12.2m spent in year; - Work has continued on the Chatterley Valley development, Gorse Land Fradley and Cauldon Cement Works; - Commencement of the 5 year investment plan for Household Waste Recycling Centres across the county; - Further rollout of the Gigabit Broadband scheme; - Stafford History Centre has seen considerable progress in year and is on track to be completed in 2024/25; - Significant progress made on Wireless Refresh project and Data Centre Network refresh projects as well as PSN Core Switch replacement project; - Continue the process of rationalising farm assets and initiate a programme of reinvestment in existing stock;

-- Significant progress has been made on the Shire Hall regeneration scheme with the continuation of the Eastgate Street regeneration project; - Work has commenced on the Chatterly Valley development and Newcastle Enterprise Centre extension; - Wide ranging improvements made to various Household Waste Recycling Centres across the county; - Further rollout of the Gigabit Broadband scheme; - Significant progress made on Printer MFD and Data Centre Network refresh projects as well as PSN Core Switch replacement project; - Continue the process of rationalising farm assets and initiate a programme of reinvestment in existing stock; - In addition, continue the wider rationalisation of SCC property and its use in order to support MTFS decisions;
+- Preparatory work undertaken in advance of significant projects planned for Social Care including Hawthorne House, Brackenberry Renovation and Douglas Road respite services; - In addition, continue the wider rationalisation of SCC property and its use in order to support MTFS decisions.

 We use borrowing to fund our capital programme to supplement other sources of finance to deliver our ambitions and we monitor our borrowing to ensure it remains affordable.
 The County Council's Treasury Management Strategy sets out the limits around the borrowing and the indicators we will use to monitor it.
 Our capital financing requirement reflects the total amount that would need to be financed if the County Council was to cease operating.
-This requirement at the end of 2022/2023 is £670.4 million.
-To put this in context, the carrying value of all our long term assets is £1,980.7 million therefore the capital financing requirement is 33.8% of this.
+This requirement at the end of 2023/2024 is £670.2 million.
+To put this in context, the carrying value of all our long term assets is \pounds 2,127.1 million therefore the capital financing requirement is 31.5% of this.

-You can get more information on how our services have managed their finances in 2022/2023 in the report to Cabinet on 21 June 2023, 'Performance and Finance Final Outturn Report 2022/2023'.
+You can get more information on how our services have managed their finances in 2023/2024 in the report to Cabinet on 19 June 2024, 'Final Financial Outturn Report 2023/2024'.

-Agenda for Cabinet on Wednesday 21st June 2023, 10:00am - Staffordshire County Council
+Agenda for Cabinet on Wednesday 19th June 2024, 10:00am - Staffordshire County Council (moderngov.co.uk)